rrousselGit/riverpod/ROADMAP.md

 ## Devtool:

-- entire app state for the root `ProviderStateOwner`
+- entire app state for the root `ProviderContainer`
 - highlight state changes
 - Show the number of widgets that rebuilt in the same frame than the state change
 - editable state (through Freezed/copyWith/state_notifier)